 - Performance: Driver reacts poorly to conditions; panicking, improperly steering, overcompensating.

 Proper training is critical to avoid these factors.
 Additionally, thorough hiring practices should be implemented to avoid employing a driver with a poor driving record or hiring a driver who is not competent.
+And of course, this goes without saying, but make sure your drivers have the correct trucking permits for what they’re hauling.

 Always Prioritize Safety